microsoft/ccf-app-samples/data-reconciliation-app/docs/data-reconciliation.md

 ## Pseudo code

-A Sample code in Typescript to demostrate how to generate a voting based data reconciliation report
+Sample code in Typescript to demonstrate how to generate a voting-based data reconciliation report

 ``` typescript
 // generate a voting based data reconciliation report